 If you’d like to have some room for your toes or laterally and don’t like a snug, one-to-one type of fit, going up 1/2 a size is an option but do that at your own risk.

-Remember that this type of shoe tends to stretch out to conform to a larger foot but if we’re talking the opposite – you might run into containment & overall security issues.
+Remember that this type of shoe tends to stretch out to conform to a larger foot.
+But if we’re talking the opposite, you might run into containment issues stepping a half size up.

 COMFORT: NOTHING SPECIAL, YET IT DELIVERS